ahbk/my-nixos/readme.md

-Specification of one or more Django sites to serve
+Definition of per-domain Django apps to serve\.